Mostly Dead

 "Our old man is crucified, but he is long a-dying."

-Now, I revere Spurgeon—he's one of the brightest lights in the history of preaching—but even bright lights can cast long shadows.
-This is one of them.
-Not heresy, but a sentimental error—a beautiful thought that simply stops one verse too soon.
+I revere Spurgeon.
+Few lights have burned brighter in the history of preaching.
+But bright lights cast long shadows, and this is one of them.
+Not heresy—a sentimental error.
+A beautiful thought that stopped one verse too soon.

 Because Romans 6 doesn't hesitate.
 It doesn't hedge.